 “It’s different than the other Marvel shows as far as it is an adult drama.
 There are no superpowers.
 You know the Punisher is a character who is based on vengeance, fundamentally.
 His family is a victim of some horrific thing, but the character himself is well-known and the way that they approach it is very different from the other shows.”

 So, safe to say, all things point to Punisher fans finally getting a live representation they can get behind.
 Bernthal himself has been very vocal about doing right by the character and feeling honoured to be a part of this character’s world.

 Will we see the vigilante show up in the upcoming superhero Netflix mash-up The Defenders?
 Nothing has been confirmed, but with San Diego Comic Con happening it would be to the surprise of no one if the Punisher crashes the Defenders Marvel panel, which would send folks in attendance into an uproar.
 We’ll have to wait and see.

-Based on recent history there’s no reason the fist season of The Punisher will be a huge success for Netflix/Marvel and look for a second season announcement shortly after the release of the first.
+Based on recent history there’s no reason the fist season of The Punisher will not be a huge success for Netflix/Marvel and look for a second season announcement shortly after the release.
 As we’ve discussed here in parts one and two of this series, there are a wide variety of criminals that require Punisher’s special brand of vigilante justice so there’s no reason to suspect he’s going away any time soon.

 Till next time…